shah10zeb/nestjs-oauth-boiler/README.md

     DB_PASSWORD=<POSTGRES PASSWORD>
     DB_NAME=<POSTGRES DB NAME>
     DB_SYNC=<FLAG TO DECIDE ID SYNCRONISATION SHOULD BE ENABLED OR NOT>
+4. rum npm i
-4. Run npm run start  OR npm run start:dev (watch mode)
+5. Run npm run start  OR npm run start:dev (watch mode)
-5. Use POSTMAN to consume APIS.
+6. Use POSTMAN to consume APIS.

 #IMPROVEMENTS
 DTOS are MISSING